 What to say to children when someone dies

-‘Adults can be worried about talking to children about a death because they worry that they will somehow make it worse and cause the child distress.
-However, the line we often use is ‘nothing you can say can make it worse because the worse has already happened’,’ Suzie explained to us.
+"Adults can be worried about talking to children about a death because they worry that they will somehow make it worse and cause the child distress.
+However, the line we often use is ‘nothing you can say can make it worse because the worst has already happened’."

-‘Adults can often feel that they need to have all the answers, which can put people off talking about it in the first place but actually the most important thing is just being there and listening.
+"Adults can often feel that they need to have all the answers, which can put people off talking about it in the first place but actually the most important thing is just being there and listening," she explains.

 Suzie told us that it is always advisable to try and talk to the families first before talking to a child about the loss of a loved one, just so you are aware of how much the child knows about the death.